 These city and highway gas mileage estimates are for the model's standard trim configurations.
 Where there are optional features, packages or equipment that result in higher gas mileage, those fuel-economy estimates are not included here.

 By Cars.com Staff

 Toyota's retro-styled FJ Cruiser SUV re-creates some of the 1958 FJ40's original charm.
-With seating for five passengers, the FJ competes with similar off-road themed SUVs, like the Nissan Xterra and Jeep Wrangler.
+With seating for five people, the FJ competes with off-road-themed SUVs like the Nissan Xterra and Jeep Wrangler.

 Exterior The FJ Cruiser sports boxy styling and a dirt-friendly interior.
 The front styling is a throwback to the original FJ40, as are the FJ Cruiser's white roof and wraparound rear-quarter windows.
 Other elements are not so faithful: A high belt line and short windows bear more resemblance to a Hummer than to the FJ40's tall cab.
 Exterior features include:

-Available off-road package with 16-inch wheels, which accommodate higher sidewalls and more cushioning from the tires
+Available TRD Package with 16-inch wheels, which accommodate higher sidewall tires for more cushioning

 Power windows and locks